Soft & Fluffy Funfetti Cupcakes

 - Whole milk and sour cream are strongly recommended for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.

-- High quality sprinkles do not tend to bleed their color.
-Avoid using nonpareils (the little balls) as they definitely bleed color!
+- Avoid using nonpareils (the little balls) as they bleed color in the batter.
 I used Rainbow Sprinkles and Pastel Star Quins from Sweetapolita

 Did you make a recipe?